litencatt/notion-cli/README.md

 Comments | Retrieve a comment |   |   |
 Search | Search by title | o | o |

-\* multi-format not supported commands output only raw json response
+\* multi-format NOT supported commands output only raw json response